So let's look at gradients of straight lines and curves.

 So let's take that idea now and develop our curve, here's my x-axis and my y-axis.

 So imagine that we have a curve, and now we start to look at this curve

 and we start to look at how we'll find the gradient of this curve.

 Now imagine the ancients did something like this, they took a point here,

-x which give you an answer of f of x, so let?s call that the function of x.
+x which gave you an answer of f of x, so let's call that the function of x.